Daniel-M/Daniel-M/README.md

 ### 🚀 Personal Projects

-I'm also working on a personal project to build a web application for [my blog](http://daniel-m.github.io).
+I'm also working on a personal project to build a web application for managing food orders, this is part of my goal to get better at NextJS and Golang.

 ## 🔬 Academic Passions